Student visa for Malaysia

 *Students who are citizens of the countries that are listed below are exempted from pre-arrival medical screening.
 The countries are United Kingdom, Japan, USA, Australia, South Korea, Belgium, Finland, France, Germany, Netherlands, Spain, Sweden, Switzerland and Turkey.
 In place of the Medical Examination Report, students from the above countries will be required to submit a declaration of their health status.
 However, all students will be required to attend a medical screening once they have arrived in Malaysia.

-Once the VAL has been issued, you can continue with the process by applying for the single entry student visa from your own country’s Malaysian embassy.
-Please note that it is not possible to apply for the student visa outside your home country.
+2. Once the VAL has been issued, you can continue with the process by applying for a Single Entry Visa from your own country’s Malaysian embassy.
+Please note that it is not possible to apply this visa outside your home country.
 For this reason, please don’t leave your home country earlier than 1 week before the semester starts.
+Visa fees may occur, depending on the embassy.
 The processing time for visa applications varies based on the country and the embassy so please make sure you deliver your application to the embassy swiftly.
+Please check the required attachments for the visa application with your local embassy since the details may vary in different countries.
 All of the steps need to be completed before arriving in Malaysia.